DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 def disable_sensor(self, bit):

 '''
-  @brief Config of accel's full scale 、dlpf bandwidth and internal sample rate.
+  @brief Config of accel's full scale, dlpf bandwidth and internal sample rate.
   @param scale  The full scale of accel, unit: g(1g = 9.80665 m/s²).
   @n     eFSR_A_2G:  The full scale range is ±2g.
   @n     eFSR_A_4G:  The full scale range is ±4g.